surgiie/transformer/README.md

         return 'Address Is: '.$address;
     }],
 ];
 $transformer = new DataTransformer($input, $transformers);
 $transformer->transform();
 ```

-### Wildcards
+## Wildcards

-You may also use wildcards on keys to apply transformers on keys that match the wildcard pattern:
+You can also use wildcards on keys to apply transformers on keys that match the wildcard pattern:

 ```php

 <?php

 $input = [